calimero-archive/docs/docs/getting_started/contract_management.md

 - Choose the desired call method from the drop-down
 - Provide the method parameters/arguments
 - From the dropdown list select your contract name (subaccount name)
 - (Optional) Specify the Gas fee and deposit.
-The default and minimum value for the deposit is 1 Ⓣ token
 - Click on **Send transaction** button

 ![](../../static/img/filled-contract.png)